fbpx

 Modality differences: The key difference between unimodal and bimodal distributions lies in their modality, which refers to the number of modes or peaks present in the distribution.

-Analyzing Bimodal Data
+Analyzing Bimodal or Multimodal Data

 Analyzing bimodal data requires a careful approach to ensure accurate interpretation and reliable statistical analysis.